notagenius/virtual_laser_cutter/README.md

 - texture path: image texture. a decent wooden image texture is provided (from [poliigon](https://www.poliigon.com/))
 - thickness: default value 0.004 which is close to 4mm with the scale of 10 in 3 axises

+run script.

+#### Troubleshooting:

+0. script stopped at UV.unwrap()

+check your path, your path should be tidy with proper filling and the elements in one piece are grouped together.

+1. texture doesn't applied properly

+Nodes should have no problem. therefore you prabably want to apply uv wrap manually again to make it right in blender, select the object, get in "edit mode", press "a" to "select all", press "u" choose "uv unwrap"

 #### Todo:

 - make it as an extionsion with menu and panel